Constraint-induced movement therapy

 Frequently Asked Questions

-How are the steps of constraint-induced movement therapy arranged?
+How is the treatment process of constraint-induced movement therapy arranged?
 What preparations do patients need to make?

-The treatment typically consists of three phases: first, restrict the use of the unaffected limb (e.g., wearing a splint), forcing the patient to use the impaired limb more; then, conduct intensive training over several days, practicing target movements repeatedly for several hours daily; finally, implement a home training plan.
+The treatment usually consists of three phases: first, restricting the use of the unaffected limb (e.g., wearing a splint) to force the patient to use the affected limb more; then, intensive training sessions lasting several days, practicing target movements repeatedly for several hours daily; finally, a home training plan.
 Patients should communicate with their therapist about wound or pain conditions beforehand and prepare comfortable training clothing and a safe practice environment.

 What should I do if I experience muscle soreness or fatigue during treatment?

-Mild discomfort is normal, but if pain affects daily activities, notify the treatment team immediately.
-The physician may adjust training intensity or increase rest periods.
-Ice packs or gentle stretching can help alleviate discomfort, but self-medicating with painkillers is not advised; follow medical instructions.
+Minor discomfort is normal, but if pain affects daily activities, notify the treatment team immediately.
+The physician may adjust the training intensity or increase rest periods.
+Ice application or gentle stretching can alleviate discomfort, but self-medicating with painkillers is prohibited; follow medical advice.

-What adjustments are needed in daily life activities during treatment?
+What adjustments should be made to daily activities during treatment?

-It is recommended to reduce reliance on the unaffected limb, such as using the affected limb for brushing teeth or opening doors.
+It is recommended to reduce reliance on the unaffected limb during treatment, such as using the affected limb for brushing teeth or opening doors.
 If working or attending school, coordinate with employers or teachers to ensure adequate rest.
-Keeping a daily journal to record progress can help therapists modify the treatment plan.
+Keeping a daily progress journal can help therapists modify the treatment plan.

 What is the success rate of constraint-induced movement therapy?
 How long do the effects last?

-According to clinical studies, approximately 70-80% of stroke patients show significant improvements in limb function after treatment, with some effects lasting several years or more.
-However, individual differences exist, and ongoing rehabilitation and follow-up are recommended to maintain benefits.
-Family support and regular monitoring are advised post-treatment.
+Clinical studies indicate that approximately 70-80% of stroke patients show significant improvement in limb function after treatment, with some effects lasting several years or more.
+However, individual differences exist, and continued rehabilitation and follow-up are recommended to maintain results.

 Why does this therapy emphasize restricting the use of the healthy limb?
 Won't this cause deterioration of its function?

-The core principle of this therapy is neuroplasticity.
+The core principle of this therapy is "neuroplasticity."
 By limiting the use of the healthy limb, the brain reorganizes neural pathways, promoting recovery of the affected limb.
-Therapists strictly monitor the use time of the healthy limb and design protective training plans to prevent permanent decline.
-Instead, it helps avoid a vicious cycle of long-term reliance on the healthy limb.
+Therapists closely monitor the use of the healthy limb and design protective training plans, preventing its permanent decline.
+Instead, it helps avoid a vicious cycle of long-term dependence on the unaffected limb.